chengzeyi/stable-fast/README.md

 model = load_model()

 config = CompilationConfig.Default()
-# xformers and triton are suggested for achieving best performance
+# xformers and triton are suggested for achieving best performance.
+# It might be slow for triton to generate, generate and fine-tune kernels.
 try:
     import xformers
     config.enable_xformers = True